 There are other elementary particles that do not belong to the baryon family.
-Of particular interest are the low mass particles known as leptons.
+The ones in which we will be especially interested are the low-mass particles known as leptons.
 Electrons and neutrinos are members of this class.
 As for baryons, nuclear reactions conserve the total number of leptons, even though individual particles may be created or destroyed.
-Common reactions will involve both baryons and leptons and both classes of particles are separately conserved.
+Common reactions will involve both baryons and leptons, and both classes of particles are separately conserved.
 That is true in our sample reaction: